blacklightpy/vaultofknowledge/🗃️ Unorganized/General Notes/Science of Hadith.md

 vii.
 If Emaan used independently, we mean Eeman and Ihsan viii.
 When Islaam and Emaan are used together, Eeman is in the heart and Islaam is apparent physical manifestation of the belief (49:14) ix.
 Ehsan is used in Qur’aan to mean Islaam and Eeman (5:93)
 x.
-If we don’t know we have to say “I don know” xi.
+If we don’t know we have to say "I don know" xi.
 Conditions that leads to the Day of judgement
 1. People will disrespect their mothers
 2. Barefoot naked people who become role model for the society